CBD products seem everywhere—from online promotions to doctor’s offices. You may even find CBD oil at your local convenience store.

-But pain management and drugs have a rocky history.
-One of the leading causes of opioid addiction stems from people using them for pain management.
-Thanks to the ongoing opioid epidemic, CBD oil has been met with some hesitation in the court of public opinion.
+The truth is pain management and drugs have a rocky history.
+One of the leading causes of opioid addiction stems from people using drugs to manage pain.

-The truth is, the confusion around CBD oil is growing almost as fast as its sales.
-Whether you already use CBD oil for pain management or want more information about getting started, we can help you get up to speed.
-To learn more about CBD oil for pain management and how it relates to addiction, keep reading.
+The confusion around CBD oil is growing almost as fast as its sales.
+Whether you already use CBD oil for pain management or want more information about getting started, we can help.

 Is CBD Oil Safe?